agathoklisx/libved/README.md

  * declared "this".

  * In the sample executable that uses the library, the "My" macro, has the same
- * semantics, but for the others macros should be no need, as they should be
+ * semantics, but for the others macros should be no need (though it is too early
- * covered with the following way:
+ * maybe even talk about an API), as they should be covered with the following way:

     Ed.[subclass or method] ([args, ...])